frankcohen/ReflectionsOS/README.md

 # ReflectionsOS
 ESP32 and Arduino-based Internet-enabled watch project and reference architecture to make your own entertaining experiences

+## Hi Chloe, Hello World, A Virgin No Longer

 ![Reflections Mobile Experiences](Reflections_logo.jpg)

 Many times I imagine making a mobile application connected to the Internet.
 For example, a watch that shows videos of my children growing-up on my wrist.
 And the same project is re-used for creative makers to build their own entertaining experiences.
 Reflections is the architecture and the wrist watch is the first application.